 Deck clearance is posted at the entrance to each deck.
 UA is not responsible for damage to vehicles that exceed the clearance restrictions.

-To report a permit lost or stolen, a Lost/Stolen Permit form should be completed and submitted to the Transportation Services office as soon as possible.
+To report a permit lost or stolen, a Lost/Stolen Permit form should be completed and submitted to the Parking Services office as soon as possible.
 Student replacement permits may be purchased for a fee of $100.00 during the fall or spring semesters and for a fee of $50.00 during the summer semester.
-Faculty/staff replacement permits may be purchased for a fee of $100.00 during the fall or spring semesters and for the prorated permit fee (if less than $100.00) during the spring and summer semester.
+Faculty/staff replacement permits may be purchased for a fee of $100.00 during the fall semester and for the prorated permit fee (if less than $100.00) during the spring and summer semesters.
 A police report describing forcible entry must be presented in order for a stolen permit to be replaced free of charge.

-Students purchasing permits prior to the beginning of classes will have ten days to return their permits for a full refund once classes begin.
+Students purchasing permits prior to the beginning of classes will have ten business days to return their permits for a full refund once classes begin.
 Students purchasing their permits after classes begin will have ten days from the date of purchase to return their permits for a full refund.
-Permits may be returned in person to the Transportation Services office located inside the Campus Drive Parking Deck at 451 Campus Drive East or by mailing the permit to Transportation Services – Box 870179 – Tuscaloosa, AL 35487.
+Permits may be returned in person to the Parking Services office located inside the Transportation Hub Deck at 315 Hackberry Lane or by mailing the permit to Parking Services – Box 870179 – Tuscaloosa, AL 35487.

-Students who purchase a parking permit in the fall of 2015 will pay full price for the permit.
-Students who leave the University in December and do not plan on returning in the spring may return their permit for a partial refund through January 31, 2016.
+Students who purchase a parking permit in the fall of 2023 will pay the full price for the permit.
+Students who leave the University in December and do not plan on returning in the spring may return their permit for a partial refund through January 15, 2024.
 All permits are deactivated upon separation from the University, regardless of whether they are returned.

-Refunds for parking permits will be issued if the permit is returned to the Transportation Services office within ten business days from the date of purchase.
-Permits may be returned in person to the Transportation Services office located inside the Campus Drive Parking Deck at 451 Campus Drive East or by mailing the permit to Transportation Services – Box 870179 – Tuscaloosa, AL 35487.
+Refunds for parking permits will be issued if the permit is returned to the Parking Services office within ten business days from the date of purchase.
+Permits may be returned in person to the Parking Services office located inside the Transportation Hub Deck at 315 Hackberry Lane or by mailing the permit to Parking Services – Box 870179 – Tuscaloosa, AL 35487.